AhmedSamy16/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5-local_variables =>  lists all local variables and environment variables, and functions.
 6-create_local_variable => Creates a new local variable with the name BEST and value School.
 7-create_global_variable => Creates a global variable with the name BEST and value School.
+8-true_knowledge =>  prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE .